- Extra 1 ~ A Day in the Museum

 “It is an embarrassing moment in recent Gaian history…”

-“The results were disastrous… Not only did they not succeed, but lost most of their troops… The ISP had to clean up the mess afterward.”
+“The results were disastrous… Not only did they not succeed, but lost most of their troops… The IPS had to clean up the mess afterward.”

 “No wonder it’s taboo…”